 Your credit score is a numerical rating ranging from 300 to 850 that is given to you based on the information that is in your credit report (more on that later).
 Someone who has a lower score is deemed to be a higher risk for becoming delinquent on payments.
 People with higher scores are considered more likely to keep their credit obligations, e.g., pay back what is owed on time.

 So now that you know what a credit score is, it is important to understand how it is calculated.
 Your score is computed based on the information that is in your credit report.
 It is a mathematical computation that looks at how much debt you have, the types of debt, and your payment history.
 The chart below illustrates the types of information that a credit report contains and the approximate weight each factor is given when determining your score.
+Understand that different credit score models may have different factors and weights.

 Credit reports are compiled by and available through three credit reporting agencies: Experian, Equifax and TransUnion.